Part of the Communicable Disease Control Manual

 Ranges from an asymptomatic or mild, undifferentiated febrile illness to a haemorrhagic fever with 50 percent mortality.
 Fever, headache, myalgia, conjunctival infection, facial flushing and relative bradycardia are common.
 In severe cases, these symptoms remit for a few hours to days then recur with high fever, headache, lumbosacral pain, nausea, vomiting, abdominal pain, impaired level of consciousness, severe hepatitis, shock and multisite haemorrhage.

 Laboratory tests for diagnosis

-Refer to World Health Organization Weekly Epidemilogical Record (WHO 2010, p 470, PDF, 414 KB) for revised case definitions for public health surveillance of yellow fever.
+Refer to World Health Organization Weekly Epidemilogical Record (WHO 2010, p 470) for revised case definitions for public health surveillance of yellow fever.

 Relevant tests include:

 - yellow fever virus specific IgM serology testing